 Shin Shin Toitsu Aikido

-This form of Aikido, whose name means coordination of spirit and body, is known as Ki Society Aikido outside of Japan.
-It was developed by Koichi Tohei.
+This form of Aikido was developed by Koichi Tohei.

-The Aikido practitioner learns to coordinate the activity of body, thinking mind, and spirit, neutralizing or dampening attacks before they’re launched.
+The Aikido practitioner learns to coordinate the activity of their body, thinking mind, and spirit, in order to respond to life’s many challenges with the wisdom of the “whole self”.

-Named after its creator Haruchika Noguchi, Sei tai refers to properly ordered body, or the ways in which the body moves naturally and either stores or releases energy.
+Named after its creator Haruchika Noguchi, Seitai refers to properly ordered body, or the ways in which the body moves naturally and tends towards health and well-being when excess muscular tension is released.

 Noguchi sensei said, “The body is like a top.
 Unless it’s moving, you don’t know what it’s meant to be or how to use it.”